GraemeBingham/Psst/README.md

-# Psst is a clone of Twitter
+# Psst is a clone of Twitter, but with a twist 150 characters per post